WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 Feather is also available to download and the steps should be similar as ESign's.

-Follow Part 1 and 2 of my guide to install the DNS blocker for these services.
+Follow Part 1 and 2 of my guide to install the WSF Configuration Profile for these services.

 You do not need to follow Part 3, 4 and 5 as these install and setup ESign itself.